HAWLYQ/Qc-TextCap/README.md

 Copy the path of prediction file to `eval_QcTextCap.sh`, run this shell script to calculate captioning metrics.

  ### trained checkpoints
-Checkpoints of M4CC, GQAM w/o GE, GQAM can be download from baidu disk (https://pan.baidu.com/s/1g8GzWAu0gVRlxGiphgDmsg, pwd:w4a6).
+Our checkpoints (M4CC, GQAM w/o GE, GQAM) trained on ControlTextCaps and ControlVizWiz can be download from baidu disk (https://pan.baidu.com/s/1g8GzWAu0gVRlxGiphgDmsg, pwd:w4a6).